xiaoyang-sde/knowledge-base/docs/rust/02-ownership.md

 The stack stores values in the order it gets them and removes the values in the opposite order.
 All data stored on the stack must have a known, fixed size.

 The heap stores values with an unknown size at compile time or a size that might change.
-The memory allocator finds an empty spot in the heap that is larg enough, marks it as being in use, and returns a pointer, which is the address of that location.
+The memory allocator finds an empty spot in the heap that is large enough, marks it as being in use, and returns a pointer, which is the address of that location.
 The pointer is stored on th stack because it has known, fixed size.

 ### Ownership Rules